katheroine/html_css.lab/html/doc/elements/text_items/README.md

 ### Related elements

-Other elements to consider using
-In most cases, you should use an element other than <u>, such as:

 * Use [**`em`**](#emphasis) to denote stress emphasis.
 * Use [**`b`**](#bold) to draw attention to text.
 * Use [**`mark`**](#mark) to mark key words or phrases.